CompuTec/computec-docs/docs/processforce/user-guide/formulations-and-bill-of-materials/formula.md

 ![Elements](./media/formula/bill-of-materials-elements.webp)

+---

 ## Formula Functions

-The following functions can be used within formulas:
+The following Excel-compatible functions can be used in formulas:

 |        Syntax         |                                                                                                                                                          Description                                                                                                                                                           |    As in Excel     |
 | --------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------------------ |